What is the ECE-CP?

 How many hours in the day will I have to invest?

 Class days and hours differ during each term.
 Depending on the number of courses in the term, classes will be held three or four days a week in the afternoons, from 2:30 p.m.– 5:30 p.m.
 Course delivery hours will be the same for all students at the TRC-IECE.
-One course in Term 1 is a combination of self-study at home and on site classes.
+Some courses have a combination of self-study at home and on site classes.

 In-Service students are expected to go to their work place every day and not miss school.